B-Cornell/CSS_Scripts/README.md

 # CSS_Scripts
-Project constraining the angle alpha of well known galaxy cluster mergers.
+Project constraining the angle well known galaxy cluster mergers make with the plane of the sky.

 -----------